gleicon/apache-log-parser/README.md

     python apache_parser.py access.log uri --quantity 5
     python apache_parser.py access.log agent --cutoff 100

+    to test the full json report:

+    python apache_parser.py access.log agent full | pbcopy
+    then paste it on (http://jsonlint.com)

 There is help available at the command-line as well.

     python apache_parser.py --help

+## Full report

+    Apart from an array of hashes, each hash meaning a log line with geoip resolution, there's an item for each count report (client_ip, uri, time, status_code< referral, agent and subscriptions), lines_matched and total_lines.

+## TODO
+    Work on the regexp to avoid non-matches

 ## User agents successfully parsed for feed subscribers